 N’Ombra de Vin

 N’Ombra de Vin is an excellent, French-inspired enoteca housed in the former refectory of Augustinian Friars of the Romanesque Basilica of San Marco, situated next door.
 The cavernous underground space is beautifully finished – Thonet style chairs are clustered around large tables set beneath the lofty, vaulted stone ceiling.
-It typically draws a very stylish Brera crowd.
+It typically draws a very stylish Brera crowd and is located near some of the city’s finest boutique hotels..

 This restaurant is located within the enchanting interior courtyard of Museo Bagatti Valsecchi, the former residence of the barons and brothers Fausto and Giuseppe Valsecchi; in the 19th century, they decided to entirely restructure their family home in neo-Renaissance style.
 The courtyard feels particularly Mediterranean, replete with Doric columns, elaborate mosaic floor and potted citrus trees.
 It is a little oasis of calm hidden away from the main streets and here aperitivo is served on white linen by discreet waiters.
 The restaurant serves lunch and dinner but the bistro/bar is open all day to offer breakfast and drinks.

-This is a real hole-in-the-wall on a quiet street in the southwest of zone one.
+This is a real hole-in-the-wall on a quiet street in the southwest of zone one, ideally located near some of Milan’s more budget-friendly accommodation options.
 It’s an old-school dive bar and therefore wonderfully unpretentious.
 There’s no website and no reservation@ email address, just lots of loyal Milanese customers enjoying the bar’s stellar cocktails.
 Aperitivo here is simple, typically just crisps and maybe some olives.

 Bar Basso, is supposedly where the infamous Negroni Sbagliato was invented and therefore is king of cocktails at aperitivo hour.
 This legendary bar first opened in 1947 and has been a lively meeting place for creative characters ever since.
 Today, it is a favourite with designers in town for the annual Salone di Mobile.
 The dated interior is exactly as a classic cocktail den should be, relaxed but also elegant.

-Escape the city at Un Posto a Milano, a rustic farmhouse in the heart of the trendy and well-heeled Porta Romana district.
+Escape the city at Un Posto a Milano, a rustic farmhouse in the heart of the trendy and well-heeled Porta Romana district, home to some of Milan’s best spas too.
 The building has been lovingly converted into a farm-to-fork restaurant, guest house and cultural event space.
 The restaurant and bar, Cascina Cuccagna, opens onto a leafy courtyard and garden so it’s a particularly special place to have aperitivo when the sun is shining.
 Cascina Cuccagna promises ‘seasonal foods, vegetarian and vegan options, quality raw materials, and traditional Italian dishes (occasionally revisited)’.
 This philosophy also applies to their aperitivo nibbles.

 This bar takes its name from the 1913 Florentine Futurist magazine, and the décor pays homage to Italy’s 20th-century art scene at large.
 Vintage Campari advertisements hang next to Boccioni-esque paintings.
 Period features, industrial fittings and eccentric maximalist design details make for a great late-night atmosphere.
 Aperitivo is served buffet style and is nothing spectacular, but the cocktails more than make up for it.
 The adjacent restaurant specialises in seafood.